jmussman/k8s-install-scripts/README.md

 * Repositories updated to use https://pkgs.k8s.io since the Google k8s repositories were end-of-lifed 3/4/2024.
 * containerd and CRI *enabled*.

+## See Also

+* The Kubernetes certificates renewal script at https://github.com/jmussman/renew-k8s-certificates

 ## License

 The code is licensed under the MIT license.
 You may use and modify all or part of it as you choose, as long as attribution to the source is provided per the license.
 See the details in the [license file](./LICENSE.md) or at the [Open Source Initiative](https://opensource.org/licenses/MIT).